BabylonJS/Documentation/content/toolsAndResources/nge/ngeBlocks.md

 #### Inputs
 - **x** represents the X coordinate of the vector whose angle to the X axis is being calculated.
-- **y** represents the Y coordinate of the vector whose angle to the X axis is being calculated.
+- **y** represents the Y coordinate of the vector whose angle to the Y axis is being calculated.

 #### Outputs
 - **output** is the angle in radians per component of the input type.
 If the input type is float, the output will be a single angle represented in radians as a float.
 If the input is a Vector3, the output will be three angles computed per component pair from the X and Y inputs represented in radians as a Vector3.